-Bird Oracle anonymously provides on-chain information about loan applicants and users of decentralized lending platforms to reduce the risk of default to investors.
-Additional on-chain information provided by the borrower will result in a reduction of the required collateral with access to more funds.
+The Bird Analytics Oracle anonymously provides important information about loan applicants and users of decentralized lending platforms to reduce the risk of default to lenders.
+Users with the best borrowing history will ultimately see a reduction of the required collateral and greater access to funds.

-We are increasing access to loans for DeFi users through Bird+ by analysing a user’s payment behaviour history in exchange for access to more loans.
+We are increasing access to loans for DeFi users through the BIRD Score by analysing a user’s behaviour in order to provide access to loans tailored specifically to them.

-Bird+ is simply the additional amount of tokens we offer borrowers without any extra collateral, all based on their transaction history and rating from Bird.Money’s Off-chain Oracle Analytics.
+Bird loans are designed to offer borrowers larger loan amounts without any extra collateral, all based on their transaction history and the BIRD Score rating from Bird.Money’s Off-chain Oracle Analytics.

 The Oracle problem with Ethereum